bbulson/pdf-form-validator/demo-files/README.md

 ▶️ How to Use

 Add any .pdf form to this folder

-Run the application locally or push changes to trigger GitHub Actions
+Push changes to the main branch to automatically trigger the GitHub Actions validation pipeline.

 The system will automatically process all files in this directory